 The mid-1990s were a melancholy chapter in my life.
 I was in the final phase of Ph.
 D. studies in Dallas, Texas.
-Those years were marked by failed romantic interests, career opportunities that never materialized, unexpected health problems, unforeseen economic setbacks, work-related stresses, intense interpersonal conflicts with different people, a series of prolonged dissertation re-writes, and a lack of adequate sleep for months on end.
+Those years were marked by failed romantic interests, career opportunities that never materialized, unexpected health problems, unforeseen economic setbacks, work-related stresses, intense interpersonal conflicts, a series of prolonged dissertation re-writes, and a lack of adequate sleep for months on end.
 All these dashed hopes had made my “heart sick” (Prov.
 13:12).
 Yet during this difficult season there was always a bright place I could go every Sunday morning.
 It was in Billy Grammer’s Perspectives Sunday School class at Fellowship Bible Church Dallas.

 Billy was the Director of the Counseling Center at FBCD.
-In this Sunday School class he told us how God restores wounded souls.
+In this Sunday School class he taught us how God restores wounded souls.
 His class could be likened to an ER for those with spiritual hemorrhages, a sun room where disillusioned Christians could receive the bright rays of renewed hope, and a healing sanctuary for emotionally wounded refugees of evangelical Christianity.

 His basic approach to teaching was to tell us what he would say to people in his counseling sessions.
 The topics he covered were provocative, powerful, and, in that day, years ahead of their time: